 Keywords: antioxidant activity, whey hydrolyzate, tryptophan, chitosan, fluorescein.
 The purpose of creating the complexes is to study the effect of complexation on the functional properties of peptides, in particular, on the antioxidant activity of hydrolyzed milk proteins and tryptophan.
 The work is devoted to studying the effect of complexation of whey protein hydrolysates and tryptophan with chitosans on the antioxidant activity.
 It should be noted that the biocomposites of hydrolysate and tryptophan with oligochitosan have a higher antioxidant effect, while the interaction of GSB and Trp with the succinylated form of the polysaccharide is less effective.
 The antioxidant activity (IC50) of oligochitosan is 2.5 times higher than that of succinylated chitosan.
-The antioxidant activity (IC50) of the GSB-OKHT complex is 1.7/1.3 times higher than that of GSB-SCHT in dry matter/protein.
-The antioxidant activity (IC50) of the Trp-OCT complex is 1.1 times higher than that of Trp-SCHT in terms of dry matter and tryptophan.
+The antioxidant activity (IC50) of the Trp-OCT complex is 1.7/1.3 times higher than that of Trp-SCHT in terms of dry matter and tryptophan.